Grants and Funding

 Grants, Funding, Awards and Opportunities for Students and Faculty

-Crowdfunding at RIT, powered by USEED, is a powerful tool for fueling initiatives through crowd-sourced philanthropic giving called “crowdfunding.”
+Crowdfunding at RIT is powered by community funding and is a powerful tool for fueling initiatives through philanthropic giving.
 Through crowdfunding, you can partner with us on a number of projects.
 Then share this info with your friends, family, and colleagues.
 Together, we can provide a dynamic learning environment and embrace community involvement as a fundamental foundation of our mission.
 For more information click here!

 The Energy Startup Competition is hosted by the Society for Petroleum Engineers (SPE) and Rice Alliance for Technology and Entrepreneurship.
 The 2017 SPE ATCE Conference showcases the latest technologies in Oil and Gas.
 The competition is open to ALL emerging energy technology companies with application in the Upstream O&G sector.
 Competitors will receive visibility among leaders in the upstream energy industry, recognition as technology leaders, opportunity for cash prizes, networking with leading energy investors, and mentoring.